 eazybi-queues.logcontains the log of background queue jobs

-- If the child process is enabled then there will be also child process log files
+- If the child process is enabled, then there will also be child process log files

 You can download a ZIP archive with all eazyBI logs from the Troubleshooting page as well: